-There’s no way that we’d be able to encourage people around the world without more cards.
+There’s no way we’d be able to encourage people around the world without more cards.
 Thankfully, we’ve been able to do this with spending less than $100 in advertising and not getting much media coverage.
-How it works is that usually there’s some type of word-of-mouth advertising or people find our site online.
-Then they spread the word to friends or coworkers and share their cards on social media where the word inevitably spreads.
+How it works is that usually people tell a friend or find us online.
+Then they spread the word to more friends or coworkers and share their cards on social media where the word inevitably spreads.

 Impressive, right?
 But we think there may be some people who still are not impressed with how Celeste broke the formula.
 Don’t worry, here’s another way she went above and beyond.